5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Changing_Hibernation_Modes/README.md

 For more settings, please refer to the boot-args settings of the  [**HibernationFixup**](https://github.com/acidanthera/HibernationFixup) repo!

-### hibernatemode 25: Suspend to disk and RAM (reduced power consumption)
+#### hibernatemode 25: Suspend to disk and RAM (reduced power consumption)
 For portables as well.
 Mode 25 is only settable via `pmset`.
 Same as mode 3, but will remove power to memory.
 The system will restore from disk image.
 If you want "hibernation" - slower sleeps, slower wakes, and better battery life, you should use this setting.
 Hibernatemode 25 will always go directly from `S0` to `S4`.

-When using this mode, entering the hibernation state takes a bit longer than using mode 0 using this mode.
-Please note that hibernatefile may only point to a file located on the root volume.
+When using this mode, entering the hibernation state takes a bit longer than using mode 0.
+Please note that the hibernate file may only point to a file located on the root volume.

 To enable it, enter in Terminal:

 ```bash
 sudo pmset -a hibernatemode 25
 ```
 This mode (as well as hibernatemode 3) does require [**HibernationFixup**](https://github.com/acidanthera/HibernationFixup) kext to work – otherwise the device stays in `S3` and never transitions to `S4`.
 You do also need to set a value to boot-arg `hbfx-ahbm=`, representing the parameters/features of HibernationFixup.
 For example `hbfx-ahbm=55`, which contains the following 4 settings:

 - `EnableAutoHibernation` (1)